CrossingsCon/crossingscon.org/_static/badges/lifeboats.md

 presenters.

-If it is more convenient, you can drop a donation in [our Ko-Fi account](https://ko-fi.com/emfozzing) tagged “Lifeboats” or “GNU Dre”[^*].
+If it is more convenient, you can drop a donation in [our Ko-Fi account](https://ko-fi.com/emfozzing) tagged “Lifeboats” or “GNU Dre”[^gnu].

-[^*]: Note: GNU is a popular reference to _Going Postal_ by Terry Pratchett.
+[^gnu]: Note: GNU is a popular reference to _Going Postal_ by Terry Pratchett.
     It is a command sent over the Clacks communications system instructing the message to be repeated indefinitely, since no one is truly dead whose name is still spoken.

 ## How can I apply for assistance?
 Contact us at [lifeboats@crossingscon.org](mailto:lifeboats@crossingscon.org)